eslint/eslint/docs/developer-guide/source-code.md

 * [Node.JS](http://nodejs.org)
 * [npm](http://npmjs.org)

-Once you have a local copy and have Node.JS and npm installed, you'll need to create a development link:
+Once you have a local copy and have Node.JS and npm installed, you'll need to install the ESLint dependencies:

     cd eslint
-    npm link
+    npm install

 Now when you run `eslint`, it will be running your local copy and showing your changes.

-**Note:** It's a good idea to re-rerun `npm link` whenever you pull from the main repository to ensure you have the latest development dependencies.
+**Note:** It's a good idea to re-rerun `npm install` whenever you pull from the main repository to ensure you have the latest development dependencies.

 ## Directory structure

 The ESLint directory and file structure is as follows:

 * `bin` - executable files that are available when ESLint is installed
-* `config` - default configuration information
+* `conf` - default configuration information
+* `docs` - documentation for the project
 * `lib` - contains the source code
     * `formatters` - all source files defining formatters
     * `rules` - all source files defining rules
 * `tests` - the main unit test folder
     * `lib` - tests for the source code
-        * `reporters` - tests for the reporters
+        * `formatters` - tests for the formatters
         * `rules` - tests for the rules